Sepp Straka: Professional career

 Straka turned professional after completing college and played a number of tournaments on the 2016 PGA Tour Canada.
 He qualified for the 2017 Web.com Tour season.
 His best finish in 25 events was 7th in the El Bosque Mexico Championship.

-Straka became the first Austrian golfer to earn a PGA Tour card, after finishing tied for 20th on the 2018 Web.com Tour Finals money list, after finishing tied for 3rd place in the Web.com Tour Championship.
+Straka became the first Austrian golfer to earn a PGA Tour card after finishing tied for 3rd place in the 2018 Web.com Tour Championship.
 Earlier in the year, Straka secured his first professional victory by winning the Web.com Tour's KC Golf Classic by one stroke.

 In his first season on the PGA Tour, Straka's best finish was a 3rd place at the 2019 Barbasol Championship, the alternate event to the 2019 Open Championship.
 Straka also played in his first career major championship at the 2019 U.S. Open, after finishing tied for the lowest score at the sectional qualifying in Milton, Ontario.
 An opening round of 68 left Straka in a tie for 8th, and though two over-par rounds would follow, a final round of 67 left Straka in a tie for 28th place.
 Straka finished the regular PGA Tour in 107th place on the FedEx Cup rankings, to qualify him for the 2019 FedEx Cup Playoffs and ensure he would keep his card for the 2020 season.

 Straka competed in the Men's individual event at the 2020 Summer Olympics, finishing tied-10th overall.

-In February 2022, Straka won his first PGA Tour event at The Honda Classic in Palm Beach Gardens, Florida.
+In February 2022, Straka became the first Austrian to win on the PGA Tour when he won The Honda Classic in Palm Beach Gardens, Florida.
 He shot a final round 66 to win by one shot over Shane Lowry.
-Straka also became the first Austrian to win on the PGA Tour.

-In August 2022, Straka tied for the lead with Will Zalatoris after 72 holes at the FedEx St. Jude Championship, entering a sudden-death playoff.
-Straka made a six-footer on the first playoff hole to extend, then another six-footer to extend again.
-On the third playoff hole, Straka hit his tee shot into the water, making double-bogey, while Zalatoris made a bogey to win.
-Straka lost another sudden-death playoff in October 2022, this time to Mackenzie Hughes at the Sanderson Farms Championship.
+In August 2022, Straka tied for the lead with Will Zalatoris after 72 holes at the FedEx St. Jude Championship; on the third sudden-death playoff hole, he hit his tee shot into the water, and Zalatoris prevailed with a bogey.

+Early in the 2022–23 PGA Tour season, at the Sanderson Farms Championship, Straka lost another sudden-death playoff, this time to Mackenzie Hughes.
+In July 2023, Straka won the John Deere Classic for his second win on the tour.
+Following this, Straka finished a joint second in The Open Championship to Brian Harman, six shots back, but his best finish in a major to date.

+In September 2023, Straka played on the European team in the 2023 Ryder Cup at Marco Simone Golf and Country Club in Guidonia, Rome, Italy.
+The European team won 16.5–11.5 and Straka went 1–2–0 including a loss in his Sunday singles match against Justin Thomas.

+In January 2025, Straka won The American Express by two shots over Justin Thomas.

+In May 2025, Straka won the Truist Championship at Philadelphia Cricket Club for his second victory of the PGA Tour season.